 For storing, if the parsley is in good shape with no broken stems, you can place the bunch in a big glass with a little water in the bottom and store it in the fridge.
 The drawback to this method is that any leaves below the water line will go bad quickly, so it works best with long-stemmed parsley bunches.
 I go through it pretty quickly, so I usually just store it, dry, in a loose plastic bag.

-A hint of garlic and a blend of three herbs make this creamy, tangy dressing a great topping for crisp greens, tomatoes or any blanched and chilled vegetables.
+A hint of garlic and a blend of parsley, lemon peel, and olive oil make this tangy dressing a great topping for crisp greens or any blanched and chilled vegetables.